-ShefFood is Sheffield’s food partnership.
-We are a cross-sector partnership of local public agencies, businesses, academic and community organisations committed to working together to create a more sustainable food system for Sheffield.
+ShefFood is a cross-sector partnership of organisations across the city formed of local public agencies, businesses, individuals, and academic and community organisations committed to working together to create a more sustainable food system for Sheffield.

 Why Sustainable Food?

 Our need to eat shapes our daily existence, from political and economic systems to the landscapes we create, our identities and the relationships that we form.
 As a result, it has the potential to provide many solutions to issues that face us today.
 There are many ways that this happens even at the local level: through cooking together, growing our own, informing ourselves and teaching others about the food system, designing and planning our cities with food in mind as well as demanding action from policymakers.

 Since the mid-1980s, there have been progressive food plans, strategies and policies developed on an understanding that local government, the NHS, universities, businesses and Sheffield communities must all work together in partnership to create the lasting change needed.
 Issues within our food system are systemic, and any work to improve this must recognise the relationship between different aspects and how they relate to one another.

 There is a shared vision and strategic commitment to developing a more resilient and sustainable food system for the Sheffield City Region.
 ShefFood exists to make this happen in practice within the city, through sharing knowledge and developing ideas across the food sector.